Below is a descriptive list of past research projects funded through CHW. They appear in alphabetical order by title.

 Some 200 million people drink ground water containing flouride levels well above WHO guidelines.
 High fluoride levels in drinking water causes fluorosis, an incurable condition that deforms bones and damages teeth.
 Peter Jaffe set out to develop and deploy a simple and robust technology to remove fluoride from drinking water in impoverished villages in India, employing his research team's hypothesis that a hydroxyapatite-based filter is the simplest and most appropriate method of removing fluoride in this setting.
 Hydroxyapatite can be synthesized inexpensively from locally available materials.
 After completing laboratory studies of the filtration system, the team installed devices in two villages of approximately 200 people (nearly 100% of the population), who are severely afflicted with fluorosis.
 Performance optimization of such filters was an important aspect of this study.

 By monitoring the fluorosis incidence as a function of age within years of this project, researchers can track new fluorosis cases to determine the project's success over just a few years in these two villages, illustrating how both the technological and strategic development of a project contributes to measurable health improvements.
 Such projects serve as an important model for necessary interdiciplinary collaboration, in this case, between the engineering and health sectors.
+This project was funded by the Health Grand Challenge.

 From R&D to Patient Health: Studying the Orphan Drug Act